InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 **Google is useful only for getting info!!!**

-But this only useful for online attacks and physical attacks on your devices like drives and hardware wallets.
+But this is only useful for online attacks and physical attacks on your devices like drives and hardware wallets.
 But a physical attack is more likely to be an $5 wrench attack that someone trying to decrepit your drives or hack your hardware wallets by physical access.

 ![alt text](https://github.com/InserirAquiNome/crypto/blob/master/static/image/electrum3.png "Logo Title Text 1")